-Aiming to eclipse the success of WHSM 2018
+Building on the success of WHSM in 2019

-In the first year the qualifying races were confined to the UK and Ireland, but in 2019 the Weatherbys Hamilton Stayers' Million was enhanced with the introduction of four qualifying races in Dubai, Germany, France and Ireland to supplement the four British qualifiers which remain as last year.
+In the first year the qualifying races were confined to the UK and Ireland, but in 2019 the Weatherbys Hamilton Stayers' Million was enhanced with the introduction of four additional qualifying races in Dubai, Germany, France and Ireland to supplement the four British qualifiers which remained as they were in 2018.

-Consequently, this means that the WHSM will be awarded to the connections of a horse that first wins one or more of eight elite staying races staged between March and May:
+Consequently, the WHSM was to be awarded to the connections of a horse that first won one or more of eight elite staying races staged between March and May:

-If one of these horses can then go on, as Stradivarius did so memorably last year, to win the Gold Cup at Royal Ascot (June 20th), the Qatar Goodwood Cup at the Qatar Goodwood Festival (July 30th) and the Weatherbys Hamilton Lonsdale Cup at York’s Welcome to Yorkshire Ebor Festival (August 23rd), its connections will win the £1 million prize.
+If one of these horses could then go on, as Stradivarius had done so memorably in 2018, to win the Gold Cup at Royal Ascot (June 20th), the Qatar Goodwood Cup at the Qatar Goodwood Festival (July 30th) and the Weatherbys Hamilton Lonsdale Cup at York’s Welcome to Yorkshire Ebor Festival (August 23rd), its connections would win the £1 million prize.
 As history now relates, Stradivarius repeated the feat in 2019 and won his second Stayers' Million with another magnificent sequence of wins.

-As in 2018, the £1 million will be split between the connections of the successful horse, with 70% awarded to the owner and 30% divided equally between the trainer John Gosden, the Clarehaven stable staff, Bjorn Nielsen who was also the colt’s breeder, and Frankie Dettori his jockey.
+In both years the £1 million was split between Stradivarius' connections, with 70% awarded to the owner Bjorn Nielsen and 30% divided equally between the trainer John Gosden, the Clarehaven stable staff, Bjorn Nielsen who was also the colt’s breeder, and Frankie Dettori his jockey.